jlbradley1844/jlbradley1844.github.io/_posts/2017-09-13-is-it-really-freedom-of-expresson.md

 Catholic school for, I learned in each of these 11 years THE CIVIL WAR WAS FOUGHT OVER SLAVERY.

-None of the ludicrous garbage about it being over "State's rights."
-I remember in every history class there was always some east-end suburban child of upper middle class southern gentry sticking his hand in the air to object that "It really was over state's rights..." as if it was just being mean to insist on a truthful accounting, and that we'd all be happer if we just insisted in this compromise reading,
+None of the amoral fuzziness about it being over "State's rights."
+I remember in every history class there was always some scion of upper middle class southern gentry sticking his hand in the air to object that "It really was over state's rights..." as if it was just being mean to insist on a truthful accounting, and that we'd all be happer if we just insisted in this compromise reading,